 - Drainage and sewer main work will continue on Central Avenue and Beechwood Street.

 - One-way alternating traffic can be expected along Woodbury Ave. in the vicinity of Maplewood Ave.

 - A detour may be in place along Maplewood Avenue between Edmond Avenue and Woodbury Avenue.
 Residents, deliveries, school buses, emergency vehicles, etc. will be allowed to access the area, but through traffic will not be permitted.
-The detour will be in place while the reclaiming process is being completed.
-At the end of the day the roadway will be graded and compacted, and Maplewood Avenue will be open to traffic during non-working hours.
+At the end of the day Maplewood Avenue will be open to traffic during non-working hours.

 Work hours are from 7AM to 6 PM.
 Travel delays may be expected during these times.